 LaSalle, CO

 Fritzler Farm is a one-stop shop for your family’s autumn adventure!
-Located in LaSalle, this long-standing farm flaunts over 25 fall activities for kids.
-See all of the activities listed for Fall Days and Scream Acres to get a better idea of what’s offered here, between pumpkin cannons, go-karts, and a barrel train, you are sure to find a thrill!
+Located in LaSalle, this long-standing farm flaunts many fall activities for kids.
+See all of the activities listed for Fall Days and Scream Acres to better understand what’s offered here; between pumpkin cannons, go-karts, and a barrel train, you will surely find a thrill!
 Little kids can tackle the slide mountain, corn spinner, or pillow jump to start your spectacular farm getaway.
-Then, Scream Acres is the perfect addition for your thrill-seeking, scream-chasing teenagers.
-They even offer nighttime paintballing, which is sure to be a thrill for teens!
-What more could you ask for when looking for a farm experience!?
-Prices vary, so check their website for details.

 Miller Farms